IamYuriko/IamYuriko/README.md

-## Hi there 👋, I'm Yuriko
+## Hi there 👋, I'm Yuriko!

+Currently on a journey to becoming a frontend enginner. ⛰️

+Check out the languages I've used in my projects 👇
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=IamYuriko&layout=compact)

-Here's my projects 👇
+Here are some of my projects 👇

 <!--
 **IamYuriko/IamYuriko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.